This Keyboard was giving to Dungeon Studios as payment for

 I was watching I could see it on the 8 FOOT WIDE

 SCREEN!
-You can play Nintendo, Playstation and scarry
+You can play Nintendo, PlayStation and scary

 movies on it.
-Right now the Video Beem Projector is
+Right now the Video Beam Projector is

-in storage since I can't hang it up in my appartment
+in storage since I can't hang it up in my apartment

 (I don't think they want to see holes in the ceiling